mickfuzz/phd4/_archive/2024-8-4-Methodology.md

 The experimental team consisted of Home Educating families .
 Learners acted as researcher participants to guide the next iteration of the game making program both directly and indirectly.

+STAGE ONE
 Direct input was through requests and informal feedback and structured end-of-course interviews.
 Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.

-The value of participant input to intervention-based research in the domain of technology use is well explored via participatory research  [@iversen_computational_2018-1; @iivari_critical_2017], design-based approaches [@papavlasopoulou_exploring_2019; @barab_design-based_2004] and formative interventions [@cole_fifth_2006; @blunden_formative_2023].
-In line with these research perspectives, the development of the tools and processes used by participants in this study emerged in response to my analysis of participant experience and their direct feedback.
-This process is particularly evident in the evolution of the learning design and resources.
-The trialling of the coding environment and starting templated occurred in various informal settings, over the course of two years and with input and concrete additions from parent volunteers, graduate trainee-teacher students, undergraduate students helpers University colleagues and with more indirect ongoing feedback from participating young people and their guardians.

-While a full description of how this happened is beyond the remit of this chapter, this external input served several functions including: access to novel technical approaches proposed by parents and university volunteers; the surfacing of systemic conflicts hidden from my initial perception stemming from my pre-conceptions; observation of participant conflicts spurred the introduction of new tools to support development; and parental proficiency in adapting the learning environment to supporting their children leading to community-wide innovations in practice.
-My role as a facilitator included recognising and supporting the emergence of a repertoire of varied emergent practices in the responses of participants, and then to support these practices with suitable tools and resources.
-In this way, I support participants to build agency in their transformation of learning process.

-SIGN POSTING TO THE NEXT CHAPTER.
+**On potential of involvement of parents**

-While some of these dynamics are already well explored in work surrounding the 5th Dimension project [@cole_fifth_2006] (explored in the literature review), the presence of parents adds significant opportunities.
+The presence of parents adds significant opportunities.
 I propose that this informal and exploratory setting with the participation of engaged parents, young people and their access to family learning dynamics and wider expertise provides potentially fertile ground in the generation of resources and domain practices.
 I explore the potential of this theme in more detail in the conclusion of this thesis.

-#### Note on creation of learning and teaching resources

-THIS IS COVERED IN THE NEXT CHATPER
+### How does this methodology relate to existing models of Change Laboratory & DBR and what does that add potentially

+Keep this brief.

+The smaller time frame of iterations, and more direct intervention in the ongoing / leading activity distiguishes this approach from a Change Laboratory.
+However, the analysis of tensions, and thus double stimulation to provoke evolutions of agency are alike.

+The next chapter focuses in more depth of the mutual evolution of the learning design in a way which aligns with the design narative technique of DBR (hoadley? - find others!)

-The process of refining this reflection into learning and teaching resources was complex and iterative.
-The following paragraph illustrates the process using a case study?
+My role as a participant facilitator, designer and researcher and how this interacts with the process of refining this reflection into learning and teaching resources which was complex and iterative.
+And to an extent intuative.
+This present issues of validity and replicability.
-[PERHAPS LOOK AT THE ELEMENTs OF A GAME DIVISION? - FINAL DESTINATION - SPACE, MECHANICS, POLISH]

-How does this methodology relate / add to existing models?

-**More material on Expansive Learning / Formative Inteventions / DBR** _posts/thesis_chapters/holding/methodology_notes_longform_pre_spring_2022.md

-## Transition to next Chapter
-If needed.